NCARE (Nottingham Centre for the Advancement of Research into Supportive, Palliative and End-of-life Care)

 Blue leaves 220px

-This study will explore patient, family and healthcare professional experiences of using tracheostomy ventilation (TV) to support breathing for people with Motor Neurone Disease (MND).
+This study set out to explore patient, family and healthcare professional experiences of using tracheostomy ventilation (TV) to support breathing for people with Motor Neurone Disease (MND).

 Tracheostomy ventilation is not often used by people with MND in the UK.
 Rates of TV are much higher In Japan, Italy, Spain, and the United States.
 The reasons for this are not clear and have not been explored.
 TV is not covered in the NICE guidance which supports the care of patients with MND in the UK.